 Because per diem varies depending upon a particular area’s cost of living, check with your employer or visit the General Services Administration’s website to find out what you can expect to receive in per diem for the city you’re visiting.
 Large, metropolitan cities have a higher per diem than smaller or more remote locations.
 The lodging portion of your per diem not only varies by location, but also by time of year.

 Per diem takes into account that cities often have on and off seasons.
 Lodging allowances will be greater in months when an area sees more tourists or business travelers, and available rooms are costlier.
 Recently, the IRS released new per diem guidelines effective October 1, 2017 as well as adding new cities to the high-cost localities that qualify for a higher per diem.
 Be sure to read IRS Notice 2017-54, 2017 – 2018 Special Per Diem Rates, for more information regarding recent per diem adjustments.

 Generally, per diem funds, or day rate, are non-taxable because they are not considered wages.
-However, if your per diem exceeds the daily federal allowable rate, or you didn’t file an expense report with your employer, then your per diem could be taxed as income.
+However, if your per diem exceeds the daily federal allowable rate, or you didn’t file an expense report with your employer, then your per diem could be eligible for taxability of allowances.
 If you do find your per diem taxed, it will be subject to payroll deductions and federal income tax withholding.
 Your employer will report this information on your W2, and if your per diem was taxed because it exceeded the federal daily amount, then you will only be taxed on the amount that exceeded the federal standard rate.

 Keeping meticulous records of your business expenses makes the whole process of reporting your costs to your employer that much easier.
 In a log book, keep track of the purpose of the trip, date and location and any receipts for lodging – if using the meals-only per diem rate.
 You must report these costs to your employer within 60 days of the trip.
 Failing to meet these requirements may render your per diem taxable.